-In terms of institutional identity, there have been three main changes since the mid 1980s.
+In terms of institutional identity, there have been some changes since the mid 1980s, altering the setting of the Lanes, and to an extent the facilities available.
 To begin with, the boundaries of the South Ward and the Parish in general were changed in 1987, following on the building of the A2 bypass.
-Because it was beyond the by-pass the Council estate was added to the Civil Parish.
-The latter also lost both its part of Wincheap (and the land up Hollow Lane to the south of the A2) and the land immediately north of the Downs Road.
+Because this was beyond the bypass, the Council estate was then added to the Civil Parish.
+The latter also lost both its part of Wincheap (and the land up Hollow Lane to the south of the A 2) and the land immediately north of the Downs Road.
 This was added to Chartham.
-Conversely, Thanington Without gained land on the north side of the river under the shadow of Harbledown Hill.
+Thanington Without gained land on the north side of the river under the shadow of Harbledown Hill.
 Given the merger the Civil Parish Council asked for the name to be changed to the simpler - more accurate and historical - Thanington but this was rejected.
 Canterbury preferred to stick with what they, wrongly, thought was the romantic old name.

 This change widened the civil parish spread of the community.
-And for the first time in almost 50 years, the Lanes provided the Chairman of the Parish Council.
+Thus, for the first time in almost 50 years, the Lanes provided the Chairman of the Parish Council.
 It also continued to supply a Vice Chairman into the new century and, for the first time, the Parish Clerk.
+Previously they had all come from the North ward.
 The Parish Council now hears reports on activities in the area as part of its Annual Parish Meeting, held each spring.
-These are still held alternately in St Faith's and the Ashford Road Community Association Hall.
-Attendance remains reasonable.
+These were, for a while, held alternately in St Faith's and the Ashford Road Community Association Hall.
+More recently, they have moved to the Resource Centre on the Ashford Road.
+This is a major facility available to residents and has done great things for the council estate.
+Attendance at Annual Parish Meetings, which are held across the Parish, including at St Faith's. is often disappointing.